getsentry/sentry-elixir/pages/upgrade-9.x.md

 `Sentry.Sources` was meant to be private API and has been removed.
 Its functionality is very specific to Sentry, and it's not a good general mechanism to retrieve source code.
 This way, we can also have the freedom to improve this functionality without making potential breaking changes to the API of this library.

+## Stop Using `Sentry.Client`

+Most of the functionality that you could find in `Sentry.Client` was also available in the `Sentry` module.
+Additionally, most of the functions within `Sentry.Client` were not really usable in a generic way without deep knowledge of this library and the Sentry ecosystem.

 ## Stop Using `result: :async`

 We removed the `:async` possible value from the `:result` option of `Sentry.Client.send_event/2`.
 Instead, you can spawn a task yourself.